portainer/katacoda-labs/deploying-to-swarm/step2.md

 With the cluster configured, the next stage is to deploy Portainer.

-Portainer is deployed as a container running on a Docker host or Docker Swarm cluster.
-This can be done in two ways:
+Portainer is deployed as a container running on a Docker Swarm cluster or a Docker host.

-## Deploy as Container

-The first way is to deploy Portainer as a container running on a Docker Host.
-In this case, the command exposes the Portainer dashboard on port _9000_, persists data to the host and connects to the Docker host it's running on.

-`docker run -d -p 9000:9000 --name=portainer \
-  -v "/var/run/docker.sock:/var/run/docker.sock" \
-  -v /host/data:/data \
-  portainer/portainer`

-Alternatively, if you’re using swarm mode as we are, you can also deploy Portainer as a service in your cluster.

-## Deploy as Swarm Service
+## Task: Deploy as Swarm Service

+To complete this scenario, deploy Portainer as a Docker Service.
 By deploying as a Docker Service, Swarm will ensure that the service is always running on a manager, even if the host goes down.

-The service has the same configuration as a single container, with an added constraint that it only runs on a manager node.
+The service exposes the port _9000_ and stores the internal Portainer data in the directory _/host/data_.
+There is an added constraint that the container should only run on a manager node.

 ```
 docker service create \